jmagen/CS440_satelliteDB_project/src/SQL/README.md

 # SQL
-The json data from the JSON directory was converted into SQL through the online converter SQLizer: https://sqlizer.io/#/
+The csv files generated from the python scripts (found in the /Python directory) were imported into tables in MySQL.
+These files are exports of the sql tables.